ZeroPvlse/KittyKit/README.md

 ## Contwibuting (=^･ω･^=)

-Feel fwee to make KittyKat even more kawaii by submitting pull wequests!
+Feel fwee to make KittyKit even more kawaii by submitting pull wequests!
 Add moar tools, fix bugs, or enhance the cute factow!

 ---